matthewjrogers/rairtable/README.md

 <!-- badges: end -->

-`rairtable` is an efficient, Tidyverse-friendly interface to Airtable API intended to simplify the integration of Airtable into data science workflows.
+`rairtable` is an efficient, Tidyverse-friendly interface to the Airtable API intended to simplify the integration of Airtable into data science workflows.
 Other R packages exist for this purpose, but `rairtable` offers the following advantages:

 - Create, update, and delete Airtable records in batches of up to 10 at a time
 - Optional parallelization of JSON encoding for large tables